Westona railway station

-Westona railway station is located on the Werribee line in Victoria, Australia.
-It serves the western Melbourne suburb of Altona, and opened on 21 January 1985.
+Westona railway station is a commuter railway station on the Werribee line, which is part of the Melbourne railway network.
+It serves the western suburb of Altona, in Melbourne, Victoria, Australia.
+Westona station is a ground level unstaffed station, featuring an island platform.
+It opened on 21 January 1985.

 Westona is a crossing loop in the middle of a 10-kilometre-long section of single track between Altona Junction and Laverton.
-The direction in which trains cross at Westona is unusual for Melbourne, in that they pass each other on the left, rather than passing on the more common right.
+The direction in which trains cross at Westona is unusual for Melbourne, in that they pass each other on the right, rather than passing on the more common left.

 History

+In 1965, the Victorian Parliament passed the Altona Railway Extension Act, which authorised a 1 mi extension of the Altona railway, west to Maidstone Street.
+Despite a sign being erected on the future site of Westona station, proclaiming that a railway was to be built to there, nothing was done for almost two decades.

 Westona station opened on 21 January 1985, when the railway line from Altona was extended.
-Upon opening, it was briefly the terminus of the line, with the up face of the island platform (Platform 1) only in use.
-On 14 April of that year, the track was extended to Laverton.
+After opening, the station was briefly the terminus of the line, with the up face of the island platform (Platform 1) only in use.
+On 14 April of that year, the track to Laverton was opened.
 The station was named by Joanna O'Connor, Alan Angus and Betty Angus, who won a council-run contest to find a name.
 Because the new station was west of Altona, they suggested Westona.

-In 1986, control of all signals and points were transferred to the Newport signal box, with the signal control panel moved to the relay room for maintenance purposes only.
+In 1986, control of all signals and points was transferred to the Newport signal box, with the signal control panel moved to the relay room for maintenance purposes only.